Standards Council of Canada: Standards and International Relations Branch (SIRB)

-SCC does not develop standards itself.
+The SCC does not develop standards itself.
 It plays the role of coordinating standards work in Canada and ensuring Canada's input on standards issues within international standards organizations.

-SCC's Standards branch is organized into three sections: Canadian Standards Development, International Standards Development and Global Standards Governance.
+The SCC's Standards branch is organized into three sections: Canadian Standards Development, International Standards Development, and Global Standards Governance.
 The branch carries out a variety of functions intended to ensure the effective and coordinated operation of standardization in Canada.

 The branch also represents Canada's interests in standards-related matters in foreign and international forums.
-SIRB also manages Canadian participation in the standards development initiatives of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) — two of the world's largest voluntary standardization bodies — as well as participation in regional standards organizations.
+SIRB manages Canadian participation in the standards development initiatives of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC), as well as participation in regional standards organizations.

-Publications

-A catalogue of all Standards Council of Canada (SCC) publications can be found on its corporate website, including various brochures, fact sheets, studies and reports on standardization-related topics.